ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 received PREF64 in the same direction.

 If an endpoint receives a capsule that does not meet one of the requirements listed in {{pref64-capsule}}, or with a length that is not a multiple of 13 bytes, it MUST treat it as malformed.
-Emtpy PREF64 capsule invalidates any previously received NAT64 Address Formats.
+An empty PREF64 capsule invalidates any previously received NAT64 Address Formats.

 ## Example